oOo0oOo/lean-scribe/README.md

 We are now using `filters` to process a variable before rendering.
 `file` is the raw text of the file, `remove_initial_comment` and `md` are applied in that order.

-Read more about templating below, or check out the [example prompts]()
+Read more about templating below, or check out the [example prompts](https://github.com/oOo0oOo/lean-scribe/tree/main/example_scribe_folder).

 ## {% scribe "" %} tag